Deploy the OceanBase Database Java SDK

 Note

-When using the HDFS/ODPS external table feature, you need to configure the OBServer server accordingly.
-The configuration steps are as follows.
+When using the HDFS/ODPS external table feature, you need to configure the corresponding OBServer server.
+The configuration steps are as follows:

 Notice

-All the following configurations are cluster-level settings.
-You need to configure them only once, without the need to set them on each node individually.
+All the following configuration items are cluster-level configurations.
+You need to configure them only once, without needing to configure them on each node individually.

-Step 1: Set the relevant parameters for starting the Java environment
+Step 1: Set the configuration items related to the Java environment

 Notice

-Enable the Java environment for the Java SDK to access the external table.
+Enable the Java environment for accessing the SDK (Java SDK) of external tables.

 Here is an example: